AkishinoShiame/AI-Kernel/Readme.md

 # AI Kernel

-This project contains one of my graduated school application with NLP and Virtual Agent.
+This project implement a server-client structure application with NLP, emotion recognition and Virtual Agent.

 ## Details
 |    --Respository's name--            |      --description--                                                            |